CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

       ```export MEMSURFER_INSTALL=$(pwd)```

-   You will likely need to do this on Biowulf or Helix, that is, not from a compute node, where GitHub access is limited.
+   Do this on Biowulf or Helix, that is, not from a Biowulf compute node, where GitHub access is limited.

 3. Clone this repository: